How do financial advisors make money?

 Because there are a wide variety of ways that financial advisors can get paid via fees, it’s important to know the difference between a fee-based and fee-only compensation model.

 A fee-based advisor can earn revenue both from client fees and from commissions.
-This means they can charge you fees directly related to managing your money – by percentage, hourly or flat – as well as earn commissions on the side for financial products they sell you.
+This means they can charge you fees directly related to managing your money and earn commissions on the side for financial products they sell you.

-A fee-only advisor, by contrast, only receives compensation from the fees they charge you for managing your money.
+A fee-only advisor, by contrast, only receives compensation from the fees they charge you.
 They don’t get paid from commissions.
 Working with a fee-only advisor can help ensure that the financial advice you receive is in your best interest, without the potential conflicts associated with commission-based sales.

 This is the approach we take at Edelman Financial Engines.